 Poor eyesight, blindness and vision changes

 Changes to your eyesight might make it more difficult for you to see tripping hazards that might be in your way.
 Make sure you’re getting your vision checked at least once a year – many of us are affected by unexpected eyesight changes at some point during our lives.
 Also make sure to update your glasses or contact lenses if your prescription changes.
+But what about cost?
+Most Americans over 65 are on Medicare, and Original Medicare typically doesn’t cover vision services.
+However, it may do so under specific circumstances where vision care is considered medically necessary.
+This can include annual eye exams for those with diabetes or Medicare coverage of cataract surgery.

 Fall prevention tips for seniors